Skip to content

 Dr. Khan is the author of "100 Rules of Fat Loss" — a comprehensive guide covering diet, exercise, and lifestyle modifications for long-term weight management success.

-Embracing Yoga and Stretching for Weight Loss During Ramadan Fasting in Dubai and UAE
+Embracing Yoga and Stretching During Ramadan Fasting for a Healthier You in the UAE

 Recommended Gentle Yoga Poses and Stretches